AToMPM/atompm/README.md

 ### Mac or Linux
 1. Execute `node httpwsd.js` in one terminal
-2. Execute `python mt\main.py` in another terminal
+2. Execute `python mt\main.py` in another terminal 2.1.
+Alternatively, adding the `--with-python` flag to the `node` command above will run the Python process as a child of the NodeJS process, making this step unnecessary.
 3. Open a browser (Firefox or Chrome) and navigate to [http://localhost:8124/atompm](http://localhost:8124/atompm)

 * The above steps are automated by the `run_AToMPM_local.sh` script